Sapient-Predictive-Analytics/Data-Driven_Catalyst/Project_Catalyst.md

 The initiative to distribute Treasury grants in a decentralized manner with community voting and oversight calls itself *The Experiment* and the mantra that *things may break or lack documentation* is repeated by a community member at every weekly [Town Hall](https://www.youtube.com/playlist?list=PLnPTB0CuBOByRhpTUdALq4J89m_h7QqLk).

 ### Decentralized Governance
-This section will look at how community roles past, present and future shape Project Catalyst and how quantitative tools can make their work easier and inform improvements in the process.
+This section looks at how community roles past, present and future shape Project Catalyst and how quantitative tools can make their work easier and inform improvements in the process.

 ### Liquid Democracy and dReps
 With the advent of the [Voltaire era](https://roadmap.cardano.org/en/voltaire/) ADA holders will be able to delegate their voting power to Catalyst dReps.
 This is likely to increase voting participation and proposal scrutiny - can past fund rule changes predict those changes?